ugoertz/kombilo/doc/tutorial.rst

 You can change the sizes of the columns by dragging the *sashes* between them, and similarly for the horizontal panes in the left hand column.

-The first thing you have to do now is to add SGF files to the database list; choose the *Edit DB list* command in the File menu.
+The first thing you have to do now is to add SGF files to the database list; choose the *Edit DB list* command in the Database menu.

-A *database* corresponds to a directory (or a tree of directories) of SGF files; it contains all the SGF files in that directory.
+A *database* corresponds to a directory of SGF files; it contains all the SGF files in that directory.
 Kombilo does not come with any games.
-You can either download a game collection (:ref:`download_game_collection`) from the internet, or buy a commercial one.
-The GoGoD encyclopedia comes with more than 70.000 at the time of writing, and is highly recommended.
+You can either download a game collection (:ref:`find-game-records`) from the internet, or buy a commercial one.
+The `GoGoD encyclopedia <http://www.gogod.co.uk/>`_ comes with more than 70.000 at the time of writing, and is highly recommended.

-See also the section about :ref:`requirements_on_SGF_files` in order to understand which kind of SGF files the program can handle.
+See also the section about :ref:`requirements-on-SGF-files` in order to understand which kind of SGF files the program can handle.

 .. image:: images/editdblist.jpg